2009–10 Sydney FC season: October

-The South NSW derby clash is always a highly anticipated clash between the fierce rivals of Sydney and Gosford.
-Geographically the teams are only 90 km away from each other, and a short drive up and down the freeway, and the rivalry is always intense.
-This week was not to be different, Sydney FC welcomed back Northern Irish midfield maestro Terry McFlynn who had been out of the squad for the best part of a month with injury, but also welcomed the birth of his new child.
-He got his return debut off to a flying start in the 21st minute, when Stuart Musialik held the ball outside the box, to put in a pinpoint accurate cross, which Terry Slammed into the top right hand corner.
-It couldn't have been a better return to football, as it gave the entire team the belief they could steamroll over the unpredictable Mariners.
-And they pretty much did that as well.
-For the remaining half Sydney looked the dominant team, Terry McFlynn unlucky not to score minutes later, and Steve Corica going centimetres wide of the post from a spectacular scissor-kick.
-The Second half would remain the same sort of story, the Mariners threw everything at the defence, but couldn't break the strong wall of Stephan Keller, Shannon Cole, Sebastian Ryall and Simon Colosimo.
-Sydney held on, and in the last 10 minutes, despite a massive thunderstorm above, continued to attack in the driving rain.
-With minutes to go defender Stephan Keller was involved in a nasty head clash attempting to head a ball, and was lying motionless on the ground, and had to be stretchered off.
+The South NSW derby is an anticipated clash between Sydney and Gosford.
+Geographically the teams are 90 km apart, making the travel accessible for fans of the away side.
+Sydney FC welcomed back Terry McFlynn who had been out of the squad for the best part of a month with injury, but also welcomed the birth of his new child.
+He got his return started in the 21st minute, when Stuart Musialik held the ball outside the box, to put in a cross, which Terry shot into the top right hand corner.
+With minutes to go defender Stephan Keller was involved in a head clash attempting to head a ball, and was lying motionless on the ground, and had to be stretchered off.
 It was feared he had seriously injured his knee, however it was later revealed his knee was fine, and was suffering minor-concussion.
 He is expected to play next week against the Melbourne Victory at Etihad Stadium.
 It was a clean match considering the derby, with controversial referee Matthew Breeze not awarding a single yellow or red card to either sets of players.